vasavi168/docs/v2/unified/message.md

 | caption  | some text for audio caption                              | N/A       | No       |
 | filename | Media file name                                          | N/A       | No       |

-## Send Message With Interactive Suggestions
+## Send Notification With Interactive Suggestions

 #### API Endpoint